 Compare dehumidifiers in New Zealand at Canstar Blue.
-Panasonic, DeLonghi and Mitsubishi Electric were compared on Overall Satisfaction, Appearance & Design, Effectiveness, Functionality, Performance & Reliability, Quietness and Value for Money.
+De’Longhi, Mitsubishi Electric and Panasonic were compared on Overall Satisfaction, Appearance & Design, Effectiveness, Functionality, Performance & Reliability, Quietness and Value for Money.

 See our Ratings Methodology.

 Our review compares dehumidifiers on customer satisfaction, so you can discover what other Kiwis think about our compared dehumidifiers brands before you go ahead and make a purchase.
-Think of it like asking hundreds of your closest mates which dehumidifiers they think are best!
+Think of it like asking hundreds of your closest friends, family and colleagues which dehumidifiers they think are best!

 Respondents rate their satisfaction with their dehumidifier brands from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria: